Sebastian Franck: Biography

 Franck was born in 1499 in Donauwörth, Swabia.
 Because of this he styled himself Franck von Wörd.
 He entered the University of Ingolstadt on 26 March 1515, and afterwards went to Bethlehem College, incorporated with the university, as an institution of the Dominicans at Heidelberg.
 Here he met Martin Bucer and Martin Frecht, with whom he might have attended Luther's Heidelberg disputation in October 1518.

 Originally ordained as a priest, in 1525 Franck went over to the Reformed party at Nuremberg and became preacher at Gustenfelden.
 His first work was a German translation (with additions) of the first part of the Diallage (or Conciliatio locorum Scripturae), directed against Sacramentarians and Anabaptists by Andrew Althamer, then deacon of St. Sebald at Nuremberg.
-On 17 March 1528 he married Ottilie Beham, supposedly the sister of the "godless" painters, Bartholomew and Sebald Beham, pupils of Albrecht Dürer and followers of Hans Denck.
+On 17 March 1528 he married Ottilie Beham, either the sister or a near relative of the exiled "godless" painters, Bartholomew and Sebald Beham, pupils of Albrecht Dürer and followers of Hans Denck.
 In the same year he wrote a treatise against drunkenness.
-In 1529 he produced a free version of the Supplycacyon of the Beggers, written by the English Protestant Simon Fish.
+In 1529 he produced Klagbrief, a free version of the Supplycacyon of the Beggers, written by the English Protestant Simon Fish.
 Franck, in his preface, says the original was in English; elsewhere he says it was in Latin; the theory that his German was really the original is not warranted.

 Advance in his religious ideas led him to seek the freer atmosphere of Strasbourg in the autumn of 1529.
 To his translation (1530) of a Latin Chronicle and Description of Turkey (Turkenchronik), by a Transylvanian captive, which had been prefaced by Luther, he added an appendix holding up the Turk as in many respects an example to Christians.
 He also substituted, in lieu of the restrictions of Lutheran, Zwinglian and Anabaptist sects, the vision of an invisible spiritual church, universal in its scope.
 To this ideal he remained faithful.
 At Strassburg began his friendship with Kaspar Schwenkfeld.
 Here he also published, in 1531, his most important work, the Chronica, Zeitbuch und Geschichtsbibel, largely a compilation on the basis of the Nuremberg Chronicle (1493), and in its treatment of social and religious questions connected with the Reformation.
 In it he exhibited a strong sympathy with "heretics" and fairness to all kinds of freedom in opinion.
 As a German historian, he is a forerunner of Gottfried Arnold.
 Driven from Strassburg by the authorities, after a short imprisonment in December 1531, he tried to make a living in 1532 as a soapboiler at Esslingen, removing in 1533 for a better market to Ulm, where on 28 October 1534 he was admitted as a burgess.